 In your classroom, how do you get your students to ABIDE BY THE RULES?
-It's no secret that the beginning of the year is a critical and necessary time to put in place an agreement over the rules and routines.
+It’s no secret that the beginning of the year is a critical and necessary time to put in place an agreement over the rules and routines, by which I mean setting the classroom boundaries.
 Never has it been so important to remember how getting a good classroom climate brings a greater chance of good behaviour and attendance.

 But nobody likes to be told what they CAN’T do (particularly teenagers).